How to structure a geospatial database for multi-state retail chains

 gdf = gdf[valid_mask].copy()

-# 3. Extract state codes (simplified for demonstration)
+# 3. Derive state codes from spatial containment (simplified for demonstration)

 gdf["state_code"] = gdf["geometry"].apply(